IHE/RAD.IRA/input/pagecontent/rad-x2.md

 ##### 2:3.X2.4.2.2 Message Semantics

 This is a [FHIRcast Subscription Confirmation](https://build.fhir.org/ig/HL7/fhircast-docs/2-4-Subscribing.html#subscription-confirmation).
-The Sender is the FHIRcast Subscriber.
+The Subscriber is the FHIRcast Subscriber.
 The Manager is the FHIRcast Hub.

 ##### 2:3.X2.4.2.3 Expected Actions

-The Sender will find the duration of the websocket lease in the `hub.lease_seconds` attribute of this message.
+The Subscriber will find the duration of the websocket lease in the `hub.lease_seconds` attribute of this message.
 When the lease expires, the Manager may drop the connection.
-It is the responsibility of the Sender to renew the subscription as needed before it expires using Subscribe Reporting Session [RAD-X1].
+It is the responsibility of the Subscriber to renew the subscription as needed before it expires using Subscribe Reporting Session [RAD-X1].

 ### 2:3.X2.5 Security Considerations